ElvisRock/Government_Analysis/README.md

-### Notas de Instalação
+### Notes for Installation

-Para a execução deste Jupyter Notebook, é necessário.
+For the execution of this Jupyter Notebook, it is necessary

 * [NumPy](https://numpy.org/)
 * [pandas](https://pandas.pydata.org/)